kcallin/haka-mqtt/doc/source/user_guide.rst

 ===========

 The `haka_mqtt` package is reliable "weapons grade" MQTT client library.
-It contains a core mqtt reactor class that is harnessed to event loops with different frontends.
+It contains a core mqtt reactor class built with provable reliability, and reproducibility as its fundamental goals.
+It turns out that it is sufficiently speedy as well; there has never been a performance complaint lodged.

+The core reactor takes some time to plumb into an application event loop.
+To make life easier for simple use cases `haka-mqtt` includes a number of front-ends that speed implementation by making some reasonable assumptions.
+If these assumptions do not hold for application then it best to use the core reactor directly.

 .. toctree::